Novu Wellness Mental Health

 Temperament Traits That May Be Inherited

 Some people are bold, while others take their time.
-This is temperament, and it can run in families.Liking alone time, feeling things deeply, wanting things perfect, or fearing judgment aren’t bad traits.
-But with stress, they can lead to social anxiety.
+This is temperament, and it can run in families.
+Liking alone time, feeling things deeply, wanting things to be perfect, or fearing judgment aren’t bad traits.
+But with stress they can lead to social anxiety.

 If you look calm but feel anxious inside, you might have high-functioning anxiety.
-Being cautious isn’t wrong, it just means your brain likes to check the room first.
+Being cautious isn’t wrong; it just means your brain likes to check the room first.
 Learn more in Is Social Anxiety Genetic?

 How the Brain Works in Social Anxiety